GlennChon/personal_website/README.md

 - X-Small screens, the display turns into a mobile phone.
 - Small screens and larger, the display is a desktop setup.
-- Typing on your keyboard moves the keys on the desktop keyboard setup.
+- Typing on your keyboard moves the keys on the desktop keyboard.

 Try sending me a message!